"We help you measure and improve your environmental impact."

-We want a positive impact on our environment, to contribute to global environmental improvements.
-As consultants we do this by helping our clients improve their impact as effectively as possible.
+We want a positive impact on our global environment.
+We do this by helping our clients measure and improve the impact of their organisations as well as their products.

-We support organisations with the improvement of their environmental impact by means of Life-Cycle Assessments (LCA).
+We support organisations who want to improve their global impact by providing them the data they need in order to identify where they can make a difference.
+We also help organisations measure and compare the global impact of their products.
+We do both by means of Life-Cycle Assessments (LCA).
 These are used to evaluate entire product life-cycles: from production out of raw natural resources to use and waste treatment, including inputs, outputs and emissions of every step.

 Our studies provide the following insights: